Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan/index.en.md

 ---

-## Overview
+## Basic Mechanics

-There are a couple of details that we should first go over before going into the main mechanics loop.
+Dragonking Thordan has two basic mechanics that are worth mentioning.

 ### Fire/Ice of Ascalon

-All of Dragonking Thordan's mechanics are combined with either Fire or Ice of Ascalon, which resolves together at the beginning of the mechanic.
+All of Dragonking Thordan's major mechanics are combined with either Fire or Ice of Ascalon, which resolves together at the beginning of the mechanic.

 <table>
   <tr>